JM233333/data-structure-visualizer/README.md

 Things planned to do in the near future:

+- Optimizes the animation effect of step-by-step mode.

 - Refactors the implementation of MethodTrigger.

 - Update : Supports global visual pointers for VDS.